I am sure that all of you heard about the Rhodes Colossus the famous statue from ancient world in the dodecanese Island.

 Around 226 BC a massive earthquake took place and during this natural catastrophe, the statue was destroyed.

-Ptolemy iii offered to cover the costs for the reconstruction of the statue, but the oracle of Delphi made Rhodians affraid not to offend Helios.
+Ptolemy iii offered to cover the costs for the reconstruction of the statue, but the oracle of Delphi made Rhodians afraid not to offend Helios.

-In 653, an arab force captured Rodes under muslim Muawiyah I caliph, and the statue was melted and it was sold to Edessa, a jewish merchant who loaded 900 camels with the bronze obtined from melting the statue.
+In 653, an Arab force captured Rodes under Muslim Muawiyah I caliph, and the statue was melted and it was sold to Edessa, a Jewish merchant who loaded 900 camels with the bronze obtained from melting the statue.